Modular structure in labour networks reveals skill basins: Literature

 The presence of skill-based industrial clusters poses clear benefits to workers and firms.
 As mentioned above, industries (and particularly service industries) frequently co-locate in order to benefit from shared labour pools, accessing skilled workers and sharing costs associated with search and matching processes \citep{marshall1920economics, ellison2010causes}.
 Clusters defined by labour mobility patterns further provide information on segmentation of the labour force \citep{wilkinson2013dynamics}, and illuminate knowledge flows between firms which support learning and innovation \citep{march1991} (see \citet{iammarino2006structure} for a discussion of knowledge transfer within industrial clusters).
 We note that knowledge flows may be achieved via a variety of mechanisms including but not exclusive to labour mobility, including R\&D collaboration and patenting.

-Risks associated with the presence of skill-related industrial clusters may be connected to an evolutionary perspective on economic resilience, which takes a non-equilibrium view of resilience as the ability of a region or place to adapt to a shock rather than return to a pre-shock equilibrium \citep{boschma2015}.
-This framing can be related to employment and skills, and the ability of firms and works to move between sectors in response to adverse events.
-Specifically, \citet{diodato2014} and \citet{eriksson2016industrial} find that inter-sectoral mobility is an important factor for regional recovery from an employment shock.
+On the other hand, the formation of skill clusters may also pose risks, limiting worker and knowledge flow between different sectors.
+Adopting an evolutionary perspective on economic resilience, which takes a non-equilibrium view of resilience as the ability of a region or place to adapt to a shock rather than return to a pre-shock equilibrium \citep{boschma2015}, it is clear that clusters may impede the ability of firms and workers to move between sectors in response to adverse events.
+Specifically, \citet{diodato2014}, \citet{eriksson2016industrial} and \citet{straulino2021res} find that inter-sectoral mobility is an important factor for regional recovery from an employment shock.
 More mobile workers, with more opportunities for transition between sectors, are better protected in the event of a crisis or a reorganisation of work.

-Another well-known feature, competition, has long been associated with the benefits of clusters \citep{porter2003competitive, porter2011competitive}.
-In particular, it is argued to foster the pursuit and rapid adoption of innovation.
-But its effect on productivity and employment in the literature is mixed.
+Another well-known feature, competition, has long been seen as a benefit of cluster formation \citep{porter2003competitive, porter2011competitive}.
+In particular, it is thought to foster the pursuit and rapid adoption of innovation.
+But its statistical effect on productivity and employment in the empirical literature is mixed.
 For example, using a French dataset, \citet{combes2000economic} found that competition had a negative impact on employment growth.
 Using Canadian data, however, \citet{wang2017industry} found a positive effect.

+Here we uncover industry clusters from the analysis of inter-industry labour flows in a network.
+These clusters are interesting and informative in their own right, but also govern dynamics on the network.
+Harnessing this insight, we use these clusters to modify a traditional (nearest neighbour) metric, aimed at capturing employment in related industries, to incorporate information on the network structure in the broader neighbourhood around the node.

-In previous related work, \citet{delgado2016defining} has sought to identify industry clusters for US industries using inter-industry linkages based on co-location patterns, input-output links, and similarities in employment shares across occupations.
+In previous related work, focused on detecting clusters in similar networks, \citet{delgado2016defining} has sought to identify industry clusters for US industries using inter-industry linkages based on co-location patterns, input-output links, and similarities in employment shares across occupations.
 The latter occupational similarities aim to capture skill-overlap in much the same manner as labour flows, but are thought to be significantly less precise \citep{neffke2013skill} and do not quantify labour mobility as such.
 In further related work to ours, \citet{park2019global} use LinkedIn data to construct a global labour flow network of firms, and apply community detection techniques to uncover firm clusters.